 Decals are a fun way to personalize your water bottle, coffee mug, iPhone case, MacBook, wood signs, walls, and lots more.
-If you want to make permanent decals you'll want the permanent version of Cricut Joy's Smart Vinyl.
-It comes in a variety of colors, finishes, and sizes up to 20 feet long (nope, that's not a typo: I said 20 feet!)
+If you want to make permanent decals, you'll want the permanent version of Cricut Joy's Smart Vinyl.
+It comes in various colors, finishes, and sizes up to 20 feet long (nope, that's not a typo: I said 20 feet!)

 Make your pantry Pinterest-worthy with customized labels you can print and cut up in minutes on your Cricut Joy.
-Part of the appeal of the Cricut Joy is its portability; bring it right into the kitchen with you and label everything.
+Part of the Cricut Joy appeal is its portability; bring it right into the kitchen with you and label everything.
 Pick up a roll of this writable vinyl or paper, whichever you prefer, and jump right in.
 The pen you'll need is included with the Joy.

 You won't need a trimmer for every project, but it will come in handy when you need something cut in a perfectly straight line and at the right angle.
 For example, if you want to make cards and you don't want to use the Insert Cards kit, this trimmer will give you those precise edges you need.
 You can also use the trimmer to cut down larger materials that weren't made just for the Joy.

-Yes, you can use an ordinary household iron (without steam!) for your Iron-On and Infusible Ink projects, but the EasyPress with its precise heat measurements, wide surface area, and a timer is the perfect tool for the job.
-It comes in a variety of sizes, but the second-smallest one at 6-by-7-inches will be just right for most Cricut Joy projects, but currently, the 9-by-9-inch size (which also works great for Joy projects) seems to be more easily available.
+Yes, you can use an ordinary household iron (without steam!) for your Iron-On and Infusible Ink projects, but the EasyPress 2 with its precise heat measurements, wide surface area, and a timer is the perfect tool for the job.
+It comes in a variety of sizes.
+The second-smallest one at 6-by-7-inches will be just right for most Cricut Joy projects, but currently, the 9-by-9-inch size (which also works great for Joy projects) seems to be more easily available.